 Tenth, eleventh, and twelfth grade students may apply to enroll in Post-Secondary Enrollment Options (PSEO) and other advanced enrichment programs.
 General information about the PSEO program will be provided to all eighth, ninth, tenth, and eleventh grade students by March 1.
 Qualifying credits granted to a student through a PSEO course or program that meets or exceeds a graduation standard or requirement will be counted toward the graduation and credit requirements of the state academic standards.
-Interested students must fill out an application form and submit it to the Student Services Office by May 30 for enrollment the following school year.
+Interested students must fill out an application form and submit it to the Student Services Office by May 30th for 1st Semester the following year and by October 30th for 2nd Semester the same year.
 The application form must be signed by the student and his/her parent or guardian.
 Students wishing to take a PSEO course should contact the Student Services Office for more information.